Nermeen-Hana/Data-Analysis-Portfolio/README.md

 # 📊 Data Analysis Portfolio

 Hi there! 👋
 Welcome to my **Data Analysis Portfolio**, a curated collection of my projects showcasing my skills across **Excel, SQL, Python, and Tableau**.
-This repo is more than raw files—it’s a reflection of how I grow through data, from messy spreadsheets to clear, insightful stories.
+This repo is more than raw files, it’s a reflection of how I grow through data, from messy spreadsheets to clear, insightful stories.

 ## 🚀 About This Repository